HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

 * After the LED stops blinking, the Web UI should be available at `http://192.168.1.1`

-  * **Important:** router could start with the configuration that was set-up before you even flashed OpenWRT, as those settings doesn’t seem to be cleared during the process.
+  * **Important:** router could start with the configuration that was set up before you even flashed OpenWRT, as those settings doesn’t seem to be cleared during the process.
-    If the Web UI is not reachable, **press and hold the reset button** until the reouter restarts.
+    If the Web UI is not reachable, **press and hold the reset button** until the router restarts.
     Then you need to repeat the TFTP boot process again.

 * Now perform flashing the OpenWRT factory image using Web UI